-You might find it an unknown type of concept to hear people talk about their connection with food as a relationship.
+You might find it an unknown concept to hear people talk about their connection with food as a relationship.
 Most people don’t even think that they have a relationship with food.
 But they do.
-Just look in the dictionary, and you will see that the word ‘relationship’ means two or more people or things that are connected.
-Essentially, if you are feeding your body with healthy and tasty foods, what does your body do?
-It thanks you in return by supplying you energy, happiness, and balance.
-Just as you wouldn’t ask someone over to your place with whom you don’t get on with or who doesn’t make you feel good – so it is with food.
-Food needs to be beneficial and to enhance to your body because you are welcoming it into your body.
+Just look in the dictionary, and you will see that the word ‘relationship’ means two or more connected people or things.
+Essentially, what does your body do if you are feeding your body with healthy and tasty foods?
+It thanks you for supplying you with energy, happiness, and balance.
+Just as you wouldn’t ask someone over to your place with whom you don’t get on or who doesn’t make you feel good, it is with food.
+Food needs to be beneficial and enhanced to your body because you are welcoming it into your body.

-A few months ago, I remembered telling food that I hated it growing up.
-If you want to read that post, click HERE because it truly has changed from the 10th grader being on Weight Watchers at 115 lbs 🤦♀️ to the 15x Ironman Triathlete and being #fitaf.
+A few months ago, I remembered telling food that I was not too fond of it growing up.
+So if you want to read that post, click HERE because it truly has changed from the 10th grader being on Weight Watchers at 115 lbs 🤦♀️ to the 15x Ironman Triathlete and being #fitaf.

 Today, I came up with some tips to help you with your nutrition journey.

 Tips to Have a Good Relationship with Food

 Food is Your Source

 Consider food as your source of energy and nutrition and not as a way to relieve stress or anxiety or to comfort yourself after or fill an empty void.

 Don’t always look for the latest craze in diets.
 Instead, make a habit of eating regular meals.
 Trying to cut calories and not eating can easily trigger off overeating, making it even harder for you to recover.

 Try and eat a good breakfast each day because a good and healthy morning meal can curb your hunger the whole day.
 A protein breakfast is a top nutrient when it comes to weight loss.
 When you add more proteins to your eating plan, you are helping to curb your hunger pangs.
 Proteins also boost your metabolism.